zak-stratton/sla_verification/README.md

 Thus, this program permits us to apply load (requests/second) against a service, and measure the resulting latency.
 The maximum load at which latency SLAs are still met is the **capacity** of the service.

-Mode of input to the program: command-line.
+*Mode of input to the program*: command-line.
-Mode of output from the program: log print-outs.
+*Mode of output from the program*: log print-outs.
 Mode of input/output can be readily re-worked, as needed.